Roscoe Conkling: Blaine-Fry affair

-U.S. Senator
+U.S. Senator (1868–81)

 1867 election

-By December 1866, New York press were proposing Conkling as the successor to Senator Ira Harris, whose term expired in the coming March.
-Conkling was presented as a young, progressive alternative to the incumbent Harris.
-He actively, privately sought the seat, studying the political situation in every county in New York and securing the allegiances of local party leaders.
+Conkling was re-elected to the House over Palmer Kellogg in November 1866.
+Confident of his victory in advance, Conkling spent the fall campaign working on behalf of other Republicans in an effort to actively, privately seek the United States Senate seat of Ira Harris, whose term expired in the coming March.
+By campaigning throughout the state, he studied the political situation in every county and secured the allegiances of local party leaders.
 The political organization he formed in his canvas for Senate later formed the basis for the Stalwart faction of the Republican Party.

-In the Republican nominating caucus, Conkling received the nomination over Davis and Judge Noah Davis on the fifth ballot.
-With very few Democratic legislators in Albany, his election was a foregone conclusion.
+With Republicans firmly in control of the state legislature, the election would be determined by the Republican caucus, where the field gradually dwindled to Harris, Conkling, and Judge Noah Davis, who was backed by Governor Reuben Fenton and most of western New York.
+Conkling was endorsed in the caucus by Andrew Dickson White, a signal that his candidacy was backed by George William Curtis, and was nominated on the fifth ballot after the small minority of Harris men chose him over Davis.

 Conkling joined the Senate as a member of the Committees on Appropriations, the Judiciary, and Mines and Mining.
 He became a popular subject of press attention and was even mentioned as a potential candidate for president in 1868.

 Impeachment of Andrew Johnson

 Conkling was a frequent critic of President Andrew Johnson and supporter of aggressive Reconstruction policies.

 In Johnson's impeachment trial for the removal of Secretary of War Edwin Stanton, Conkling did not serve as a manager or make any public speech but was active in the prosecution of the case.
 He voted guilty on several articles before the Senate adjourned.
 Conkling fell ill while the Senate remained in recess, but declared that if he were unable to walk or speak, he would still be carried to the chamber with the word "Guilty" pinned to his coat.

 The Senate fell one vote short of convicting Johnson and removing him from office.
-Conkling remained Johnson’s antagonist for the remainder of the latter’s term.
+Conkling remained Johnson's antagonist for the remainder of the latter's term.